-On December 5, 2019, our shareholders approved an increase of NIS 5,000 to Ms. Cohen-Tzemach's gross monthly salary, from NIS 13,000 to NIS 18,000.
-Ms. Cohen-Tzemach will be entitled to 15 vacation days per annum until February 28, 2020, when it will then be increased to 20 vacation days per annum.
-Ms. Cohen-Tzemach shall be entitled to a 7-seat Company car, valued up to NIS 180,000, including all associated operation and maintenance expenses.
+On October 29, 2020, our shareholders approved, effective as of August 1, 2020: (i) an increase in the gross monthly salary of Ms. Cohen-Tzemach, the daughter of Mr. Nissan, from NIS 18,000 to NIS 20,000 0; and (ii) that Ms. Cohen-Tzemach will be entitled to three (3) additional vacation days per year, such that she will be entitled to 23 vacation days per year.
+Other than as described above, the terms of Ms. Cohen-Tzemach's employment will remain the same, including that Ms. Cohen-Tzemach shall be entitled to the use of a 7-seat company car, valued up to NIS 180,000, including all associated operation and maintenance expenses.
 Ms. Cohen-Tzemach's new position will be a special project manager and it was approved that our bonus plan will also apply to her.
 The term of her employment agreement was extended until August 31, 2022 and she was granted options to purchase 3,000 of our shares, at an exercise price of US\$ 6.38.
-The options shall vest over a period of four (4) years, such that at the first anniversary of grant, 25% of the options will vest, and then in equal amounts, quarterly thereafter.
+The options vest over a period of four (4) years, such that at the first anniversary of grant, 25% of the options will vest, and then in equal amounts, quarterly thereafter.
+In addition, On October 29, 2020, the shareholders approved a grant of a bonus of up to NIS 50,000 to Ms. Cohen-Tzemach, to cover her tuition, in accordance with the Company's the Amended Compensation Policy.

-In June 2017, we received a loan of NIS 5.0 million (approximately \$1.4 million) from Nistec, our controlling shareholder.
+- In June 2017, we received a loan of NIS 5.0 million (approximately \$1.4 million) from Nistec.
 In March 2018, we received additional loans from Nistec, of NIS 4.0 million (approximately \$1.2 million), and in July 2018, we received a third loan from Nistec, of NIS 1.0 million (approximately \$290,000) (together, the "Loans").
-In December 2018, the Loans and Nistec's shares were transferred internally within the Nistec group to an affiliated company, Nistec Golan Ltd. We and Nistec Golan have entered into discussions to renegotiate the term and interest provisions of the Loans aggregating NIS 10 million (approximately \$2.9 million).
-On December 5, 2019, our shareholders approved the execution of the renegotiated interest agreement with Nistec Golan (the "Interest Agreement").
-Under the terms of the Interest Agreement, the Loans bear interest, as follows:

-- A loan amount of NIS 5 million bears interest at a rate of Prime + 1%, as of September 26, 2019 and until January 7, 2020. - A second loan amount of NIS 5 million bears interest at an annual interest of Prime + 1.75%, as of January 1, 2019, and until repaid in full. - The interest is paid on the 10th day of each quarter, for the interest accumulated in the three (3) months prior to such payment date (except with respect to the first interest payment).
-The first interest payment for 2019 was paid during the first quarter of 2020.
+In December 2018, the Loans and Nistec's shares were transferred internally within the Nistec group to an affiliated company, Nistec Golan Ltd. On December 5, 2019, our shareholders approved the execution of an amended interest agreement with Nistec Golan (the "Interest Agreement").
+Under the terms of the Interest Agreement (any accrued interest prior to the date of the Interest Agreement was waived by Nistec Golan), the Loans, which were repaid from the proceeds of our December 2020 rights offering, carried interest, as follows: A loan in the amount of NIS 5 million carried interest of Prime + 1%, from September 26, 2019 until January 7, 2020. - A second loan amount of NIS 5 million carried interest of Prime + 1.75%, from January 1, 2019 until December 2020.